juanestebanalarcon/MapsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+- This site was launched to production environment, you csn see following this link: https://sparkling-rolypoly-ba746e.netlify.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.